uibk-uncover/conseal/test/README.md

 ## Creating UERD test images in Matlab

-As reference, we use the [Matlab simulation](https://codeocean.com/capsule/7800700/tree/v4) from Rémi Cogranne.
+As reference, we use the [Matlab simulation](https://codeocean.com/capsule/7800700/tree/v4) from Rémi Cogranne (UTT).

 We slightly modified the code such that the user can provide a seed to the random number generator.
 The array of random numbers is transposed in order to match the Python implementation.
 You can find the updated code in `assets/uerd/uerd.m`.